k0pernicus/website/content/posts/the_ai_boredom.md

 These are all the reasons I cannot share the enthusiasm surrounding the latest AI-powered emoji generators, even if my eyes still shine for the 10-years old AlphaGo.

-_Thanks for G. Hecht for the review._
+_Special thanks to G. Hecht for its review._